JennyKozi/Operating_Systems/Readers_Writers/README.md

 This solution is starvation free and uses the method lock per process.

-Thete's a limit to the number of readers or writers that we can have in total.
+There's a limit to the number of readers or writers that we can have in total.
 The max number is defined in the code of the program.

-To run the proram we need to provide an exec file in the command line arguments that will have the exec commands for every reader and writer that will be executed:
+To run the program we need to provide an exec file in the command line arguments that will have the exec commands for every reader and writer that will be executed:

 ./myprog exec2.txt